İvriz monuments: İvriz 1

 It is the best produced of the many Hittite rock reliefs and measures 4.2 m high by 2.4 m wide.
 It dates from the second half of the 8th century BC, the time of the Neo-Hittite-Aramean principalities.
 On the right hand side of the relief is king Warpalawas of Tuwana who stands on a stone platform with his hands raised in a gesture of greeting or worship.
 Opposite him at left stands the god Tarhunzas, who is depicted as much larger.
 Ripe stalks of wheat and grape clusters in his hands indicate that he brings about fertility.
-A sickle at his hip symbolises the time immediately before the harvest.
+At his hip is the pommel of a weapon shaped like a bird's head, probably a vulture.
 The location of the relief on the cliff face of the İvriz Suyu suggests that the source of the fertility depicted on the relief was not the rare rains but the water which flowed from this spot almost all year.
 Thus, the spring could indicate the existence of a local spring cult.
-In front of the god's face and behind the king's back are three lines of inscription in Luwian hieroglyphs, naming both figures.
-Another inscription at the base of the rock-face was probably two lines long, but it is badly worn.
+There are three inscriptions in Luwian hieroglyphs on the relief.

+The first inscription is directly in front of the god's face.

+Another inscription is located behind the king's back.

+And a third, located several meters below the relief.
+This one is heavily weathered due to being occasionally submerged.

+İvriz 2

-During construction work on the weir in 1986, two further finds were made: a fragment of a stele of Tarhunzas, with a bilingual inscription in Luwian hieroglyphs and Phoenician (unpublished) saying that it was erected by Warpalawas and part of the head of a large statue, which probably also depicted Tarhunzas.
+During construction work in 1986 on the weir about 75 meters upstream from İvriz 1, a fragment of a stele of Tarhunzas, with a bilingual inscription in Luwian hieroglyphs and Phoenician was discovered.
+The inscription states that it was erected by Warpalawas.

+The Phoenician inscription was published by Wolfgang Röllig in 2013, and the Luwian inscriptions was published in 2025.
+Although the inscriptions are damaged, based on the readable elements they are assumed to be bilingual versions of the same message.
+The inscription indicates that the name of the İvriz spring during Warpalawas' time was Salusa, a name mentioned in earlier Hittite sources.

+At the same time in 1986, a part of the head of a large statue, which probably also depicted Tarhunzas, was also discovered.

+Analysis

 These finds gave support to the idea that the location was a wealthy sanctuary of Tarhunzas patronised by Warpalawas.
 South of the cliff relief in the hills along the Ambar Deresi river, near Kızlar Sarayı (the ruins of a Byzantine abbey), is another relief, which is a copy of the İvriz relief.
 It is not so well carved and was never completely finished; the hieroglyphs are missing.